ainagari/scalar_adjs/README.md

 ### References

 Anne Cocos, Skyler Wharton, Ellie Pavlick, Marianna Apidianaki, and Chris Callison-Burch (2018).
 [Learning Scalar Adjective Intensity from Paraphrases](https://www.aclweb.org/anthology/D18-1202/).
 In Proceedings  of the 2018 Conference on Empirical Methods in Natural Language Processing, pages 1752–1762, Brussels, Belgium.
 Association for Computational Linguistics.

+Pedro Javier Ortiz Suárez, Benoît Sagot, and Laurent Romary.
+2019.
+[Asynchronous pipeline for processing huge corpora on medium to low resource infrastructures](https://hal.inria.fr/hal-02148693).
+In Proceedings of the 7th Workshop on the Challenges in the Management of Large Corpora (CMLC-7), Cardiff, UK.
+Leibniz-Institut für Deutsche Sprache.

 ### Contact